¡Hablamos Español!

 • Driver error: Truck drivers are subject to strict regulations, such as hours of service rules, and can be held liable for accidents resulting from their actions.

 Car accidents are most often caused by factors such as driver distraction or impairment.
-Recently, the numbers of causation by these factors have begun to climb in truck accidents as well.

 Difference #4: Investigation